-Agua Blancas waterfall, the highest altitude cascade in the Caribbean, tumbles 83 meters (272 feet), splattering into a large and cold jade pool hugged by a terrain blanketed in tall pine and green ebony trees.
+Agua Blancas waterfall, one of the highest altitude cascades in the Caribbean, tumbles 83 meters (272 feet), splattering into a large and cold jade pool hugged by a terrain blanketed in tall pine and green ebony trees.
 Footbridges and a wooden platform allow you observe the falls from a near distance, and you can step down closer to its lower pools.

 Bird Watching, Ecotourism, Family-Friendly, Mountain Biking, Waterfalls